timcash/timcash/README.md

 ## Overview
 1. Some Professional Highlights
 1. OSS Libraries and Studies
-1. Chromatic Systems our school geospatial data and mathematics
+1. Chromatic Systems our school for geospatial data and mathematics

 # Areas of Expertise
 ## Software Architecture